What Is the Penalty for Not Paying Employees on Time in California?

 Lost wages, known as “back pay,” are the amounts you earned for working that should have been paid but weren’t.
 If your employer failed to pay you for all of your work hours, a court could award you back pay.

 Back pay totals your unpaid hours times your hourly wage.
 For example, if your hourly wage is $15 an hour and you worked 30 hours “off the clock” but were not paid for it, you’ll receive $450 in back pay.

-When your employer’s violation affects many employees, you may consider initiating a claim under California’s Private Attorney General Act (PAGA).
+If your employer’s violation affects many employees, you may consider initiating a claim under California’s Private Attorney General Act (PAGA).
 This law allows California employees to ban together and act on behalf of themselves, other employees, and the State of California to enforce the Labor Code.

-When you take the initiative to pursue this type of action, you have the right to recover a portion of the penalties collected by the State of California.
+Employees who take the initiative to pursue this type of civil suit have the right to recover a portion of the penalties collected by the State of California.

 Ottinger Employment Lawyers Can Defend Your Rights

 Since 1999, Ottinger Employment Lawyers has helped thousands of employees across California.
 We can assess your case, explain your potential damages, and help you decide the best course of action to achieve your maximum compensation.
-Call 213-214-8002 and let us assist you.